GoogleCloudPlatform/php-docs-samples/CONTRIBUTING.md

 1. Ensure that your code has an appropriate set of unit tests which all pass.
 1. Submit a pull request.

+## Writing a new sample

+Write samples according to the [sample style guide](https://googlecloudplatform.github.io/samples-style-guide/).

 ## Testing your code changes.

 ### Install dependencies